Palm Springs

 Bootlegger Tiki: Craft Cocktail Heaven

+We loved all of our cocktails, including a wonderful 1944 Mai Tai, and after several visits consider Bootlegger Tiki to be among the best craft cocktail bars in the area and among the best nationwide.
 Service here was great.
 The bartender and bar back worked together very well and they were really responsive to the customers.

 If you can get in, Bootlegger is an excellent experience and worth a visit by any tikiphile.

-Tonga Hut: Does Everything Well
+Tonga Hut: Does Everything Mostly Well

-More positively, I can report that the drinks we had were pretty good.
-I had a Reverb Crash and I liked it, while Mrs. Mai Tai’s Chai-Tai was excellent.
+On another visit I had a Reverb Crash and I liked it, while Mrs. Mai Tai’s Chai-Tai was excellent.
 The cocktails here weren’t uniformly outstanding but none were bad and I do like that they have an extensive menu of cocktails to choose from.

 Given it’s location downtown, fairly large seating capacity, and overall nods to historical tiki and modern trends, I’d say that Tonga Hut is the best option in Palm Springs for tiki-newbies or a guarantee of an overall good experience.